 Scanners make pictures.
 Plain and simple.
 Even if you scan a document, and even if you can see words in the scan, all that your computer sees is a picture.
 So what if you need to be able to search the body of this document in the future?
 You will have to make the scan searchable.

 Canon scanner software lacks the ability to do this.
 In fact, making a scanned document searchable requires two extra steps that other scanner software may or may not do (but probably not).
 You need to convert that scanned document to a PDF file, and you must then perform Optical Character Recognition (OCR) to turn the pictures of words into real words that can be searched.
 Sound technical?
 It is.
 And tedious.
 And time-consuming.
 Which is why you shouldn't have to worry about it.
-FileCenter DMS will automatically take care of all of this for you, without a single mouse-click on your part.
+A Pro solution like FileCenter DMS will automatically take care of all of this for you, without a single mouse-click on your part.

 Be Aware of Where the Canon Scan Software You're Considering Saves Your Files!